YCChenVictor/blog-frontend/_posts/self/2023-04-07-aesthetics.md

 ## Introduction

-Aesthetics is a branch of philosophy that deals with the nature of beauty and taste, as well as the creation and appreciation of art.
-It is a complex and multifaceted field that encompasses a wide range of ideas and perspectives, including cultural, historical, and philosophical approaches.

-(Me) To clarify, this article is to define the aesthetics.
-As a result, it must be confined to human-beings' objective and subjective aspects, meaning it is not any higher dimensional solution but a temporary escape from the sufferings.
+Aesthetics, being a human-centered discipline, focuses on both objective and subjective elements of beauty, serving as a temporary refuge from the hardships of existence rather than a transcendental solution in higher dimensions.
+It explores diverse cultural, historical, and philosophical viewpoints, enriching our understanding of art and its appreciation.

 ## Why?

-Studying aesthetics can enhance appreciation and understanding of diverse forms of art, sharpen critical thinking skills, foster personal growth and self-expression, and provide insight into different cultures and historical contexts.
+Through the pursuit of aesthetic excellence in art, individuals seek to bridge gaps, fostering understanding and appreciation by effectively expressing ideas, emotions, and concepts, ultimately enriching our collective experience and connection to the world.

 ## How?